 #4 The Quality Of Processed Commercial Foods Is Suspect

 Dog food may legally contain “4-D” meat: meat from dead, dying, diseased and disabled animals.
 Add a little road kill, mill floor sweepings labeled as grain, and corn contaminated with high levels of pesticide (yes, really) … and you have a recipe for ill health.
 Starches and fillers are other common ingredients, along with artificial colors and preservatives, plus synthetic vitamins and minerals that don’t nourish your dog effectively.
 The cheaper the food, the cheaper the ingredients … and the worse the nutrition.

 Always read the ingredient list on the food label so you understand what you’re buying!

 #5 Kibble Does Not Clean Teeth

-Almost all dogs age three and over have dental diseases.
+Almost all dogs age 3 and over have dental disease.
 Most of these dogs eat kibble.
 That should tell you something.

-Although a small study once suggested that kibble might clean teeth better than canned food, better doesn’t mean effectively.
+Although a small study once suggested that dry dog food might clean teeth better than canned food, better still doesn’t mean effectively.
 Hoping to avoid brushing our dog’s teeth, we too willingly grasp at kibble’s unsubstantiated health benefits.
 But pretending that kibble or hard treats will keep teeth clean will only lead to huge vet bills, lost teeth and much canine suffering.

 #6 “Complete And Balanced” Does Not Mean “Optimum”

-Of course, complete and balanced is better than not complete and balanced, but again, better does not mean good.
+Of course, complete and balanced is better than incomplete and unbalanced … but again, better does not mean good.